victoroluborode/Business-Logic-Api/README.md

 # Business Logic API

-A production-ready multi-tenant business logic service built with Node.js, Express, and PostgreSQL, designed to handle complex organizational workflows, resource management, and project coordination for enterprise-scale applications.
+A multi-tenant business logic service built with Node.js, Express, and PostgreSQL, designed to handle complex organizational workflows, resource management, and project coordination for enterprise-scale applications.

 ## Features